-6.1.20 Orientation
+6.1.19 Orientation

-Orientation at the College begins in its own unique way.
-Through the Pathways Initiative, Davis & Elkins College encourages students to engage with life's big questions and consideration their purpose in the world.
 Orientation gives students a chance to meet other new students, upper-class students, faculty and staff, enjoy outdoor activities, face and overcome challenges, solve problems, and develop leadership skills.
 Students will learn about the campus, computer resources and accounts, Madden Student Center, and Booth Library.
 During the fall orientation, students will participate in musical, social, recreational, and traditional events, including a picnic, as well as begin their academic life at D&E by meeting many faculty members in informal settings.
 New Student Orientation is required of all newly matriculated students.
 Students will receive information in their admission materials on the time and place of orientation activities.
 Any questions about orientation should be directed to the Office of Student Life.

-6.1.21 Paintball Course
+6.1.20 Paintball Course